 1. Accurately plan how long it actually takes you to get places.

 First and foremost most of your time management issue come down to that fact that you literally don’t take into account how much time it takes you to get from point A to point B and include all the variables like loading the car, car seat buckles, driving, traffic, parking, walking to building.
 That’s okay!
 All you need to do is brainstorm these things.
-I’ve got a super simple worksheet and 5 minute lesson on how to correct this in my Free 5 Day Complete Life Management Course and Workbook.
+I’ve got a super simple worksheet and 5 minute lesson on how to correct this in my 5 Day Complete Life Management Course and Workbook.

 2. Stop Overcommitting because 1) You struggle with people pleasing.
 2) You deep down like to feel busy.